| | |

 |

-Note: Brian G. Andersson, Commissioner, New York City Department of Records and Information Services, has checked the New York City Directories and found the following entry in the 1924 and 1925 edition:
+Note: Brian G. Andersson, Commissioner, New York City Department of Records and Information Services, has checked the New York City Directories and found the following entry in the 1924 and 1925 editions:

 Columbia Phonograph Co.
 (NY) H. L. Wilson, Pres., F. J. Ames, Sect., H. C. Cox, Treas.
 1819 Broadway and 121 W. 20